HaitaiNg/Education/GoRuck/README.txt

 3.)
 Attach the Stainless Steel Spring lake to top eye bolt and bottom eye bolt.
 3.)
 Attach the Electric Metallic Set Screw to the opposite side of the top.
 This will serve as the connector to additional EMT conduit pipes.
-I designed this flag with feasibility and the ability to easily extend and reduce the length of the flag pole.
+I designed this flag with feasibility and the ability to easily extend and reduce the length of the pole.
-If you want to make the flag taller, add EMT conduit and attach more Eletrical Metallic screws.
+If you want to make the flag taller, add EMT conduit and attach more Electrical Metallic screws.
 4.)
 Optional: Add medical tape the flag, and bungie cable.
 These are for cosmetic appeal.

 Most flags have a hole located at the top left, and bottom left.
 The